Our Vision & Mission

 Values – What We Stand For

 Our values are inspired by the Seven Pillars of Food Sovereignty, developed by the International Forum for Food Sovereignty and members of the Indigenous Circle during the People’s Food Policy process.

-- Indigenous food sovereignty: cross-cultural relations and the restoration of ecological food systems
+Indigenous food sovereignty: decolonizing relations and the restoration of ecological food systems

 Cultivate meaningful partnerships

 - Provide a forum for networking